Synchronicity From Synchronized Chaos: Introduction

-The point of this paper is to show that the synchronization of loosely coupled chaotic oscillators, as realized in nature, goes much further toward the philosophical notion of synchronicity than does synchronization of regular oscillators, if not actually reaching it.
 We begin by showing, in the next section, that the simple introduction of a time delay in the coupling between the systems can transform a situation of complete synchronization to one of isolated ``synchronicities".
-In Section \ref{sec:percept}, we review previous work on an application of synchronized chaos to ``data assimilation" of observations of a ``real" system into a computational model that is intended to synchronize with truth.
-A parallel to the synchronization of matter and mind, as envisioned by Jung, allows us to introduce a working definition of ``meaning".
-In Section \ref{sec:meaning}, a three-way relationship between two parts of a real system and a third system conceived as an observer is shown to satisfy the requirement for meaningfulness in synchronicities.
+In Section \ref{sec:percept}, we review previous work on an application of synchronized chaos to ``data assimilation" of observations of a ``real" system into a computational model that is intended to synchronize with truth, analogously to the synchronization of matter and mind. ``Meaningfulness" is naturally interpeted as internal coherence.
+A three-way relationship between two parts of a real system and a third system conceived as an observer is shown to satisfy the requirement for meaningfulness in synchronicities in Section \ref{sec:meaning}.

 The objective rational basis for synchronicity that is put forward in this paper suggests applications of the new organizational principle to processes in the brain and in the physical world.
 In Section \ref{sec:comp}, we discuss implications of synchronized chaos for neural systems, in view of contemporary ideas about synchronization as a binding mechanism in perception and consciousness.
-In Section \ref{sec:quantum}, we argue that synchronized chaos can support quantum nonlocality and the Bell correlations in a realist interpretation, where the difference with classical physics is less fundamental, provided that one follows Einstein's tradition in abandoning simple space-time geometry, but goes further in this direction than did he.
+In Section \ref{sec:quantum}, we argue that synchronized chaos can support quantum nonlocality and the Bell correlations in a realist interpretation, where determinism is retained.
 The concluding section speculates on remaining gaps between our objective realization of the synchronicity principle and its original philosophical motivation.